leighshepperson/leighshepperson.github.io/_posts/2016-06-03-rust-register-virtual-machine.markdown

 ---
 layout: post
-title:  "Build a register virtual machine in Rust"
+title:  "Let's Build a Register Based Virtual Machine in Rust: Part 1"
-date:   2016-06-03 23:21:31 +0100
+date:   2016-06-13 23:21:31 +0100
 categories: jekyll update
 ---
-# Let's build a virtual machine in Rust
+### Introduction

-In this post, we'll create a simple register based virtual machine to compute the greatest common divisor of a pair of small integers.
-Virtual machines are usually written in system level languages, so for this example, we'll build the virtual machine in Mozilla's Rust language.
+In this post, we'll create a simple register based virtual machine and in Part 2 we'll use it to compute the greatest common divisor of a pair of small integers.

+Virtual machines are usually written in system level languages, so that's why we're going to build the virtual machine using Rust.

+We won't cover either Rust or Register machines in great detail, so if you need more details, have a read of the [Rust book](https://doc.rust-lang.org/book/README.html) and [Compilers: Principles, Techniques, and Tools](https://www.amazon.co.uk/Compilers-Principles-Techniques-V-Aho/dp/1292024348).

 ### Registers